mistakia/league/docs/constitution.md

 **Participation.**

-3. The two (2) DIVISION WINNERS with the highest All Play win percentage are admitted along with the two (2) WILDCARD ROUND winners.
+3. The team with the highest All Play win percentage, among the two teams with the highest Head-to-Head record in that division, will be admitted along with the two (2) WILDCARD ROUND winners.

 4. In the event that any Teams should be tied in respect of All Play win percentage, the tie breaker shall be the Total Points For (PF) during the LEAGUE regular season.